 Product Pins give more business information such as pricing, availability, and where to buy the product.
 Article pins show more than a quick description and an image, it shows the headline, author icon, and longer story description.

 This recipe gives you a great description, star ratings, cook time, and the ingredients.
 If someone were looking for a quick and popular recipe, this would probably motivate them to click through to the website.

-Rich pins help you get noticed and Pinterest gives them more importance as well.
-By using Rich Pins, you’re giving people more information which further incentivizes them to click through to your website.
+Rich pins help your business get noticed and Pinterest gives them more importance as well.
+By using Rich Pins, you’re giving people more information about your business and products which further incentivizes them to click through to your website.